 - Create a portfolio, program, team level hierarchy for the work

-- Attend to minimum marketable features
+- Attend to minimum business increments (MBIs)

 - Use Kanban to manage WIP at the front of the value stream